Archived - Department of Finance

 This section is used to provide a brief explanation of significant variances from the previous year's annual expenditures for each category.

-Compared to fiscal year 2012-2013, departmental hospitality expenditures increased mainly due to:
+Compared to fiscal year 2011-2012, departmental hospitality expenditures decreased mainly due to:

 - The decrease of stakeholder outreach activities related to the Task Force for the Payments System Review.

 Compared to fiscal year 2011-2012, departmental conference fees expenditures decreased mainly due to:

 - A reduction in conference attendance by staff.